Astron/Astron/doc/protocol/09-messagedirector.md

 channels.
 Uplink messages, however, are sent unsolicited.

-To request messages on a channel, the upstream Message Director must receive a control message from a downstream MD requesting to be added to a channel.
+To request messages on a channel, the upstream Message Director must receive a control message from a downstream \MD requesting to be added to a channel.

 Control messages are distinguished by two things:

-1. Control messages must be sent to only channel 4001, and no other channels.
+1. Control messages must be sent only to channel 1, and no other channels.
 2. Control messages OMIT the sender field; this is because the sender is assumed (known) to be the MD on the other end of the link.